1906-blake/project0-1-cbprosser/README.md

 •	As an employee, I can update my basic profile
 X	As a finance manager, I can view reimbursements by status
 •	As a finance manager, I can review reimbursements by employee
-•	As an admin, I can view all
+•	As an admin, I can view all employees
 •	As a finance manager, I can approve/deny reimbursements

 # Expense Reimbursement System (ERS) API